SunilKuYadav/hr-coding-challenge/README.md

 23. How do you sort a linked list in JavaScript?
 [Solution in JS](./code/warmup/javascript/023.js)
 24. How do you find all pairs of an integer array whose sum is equal to a given number?
 [Solution in JS](./code/warmup/javascript/024.js)
 25. How do you implement an insertion sort algorithm?
 [Solution in JS](./code/warmup/javascript/025.js)
 26. How are duplicates removed from a given array in JavaScript?
+[Solution in JS](./code/warmup/javascript/026.js)
 27. how to remove the duplicate character from String?
+[Solution in JS](./code/warmup/javascript/027.js)
 28. How to find the maximum occurring character in a given String?
+[Solution in JS](./code/warmup/javascript/028.js)
 29. How is an integer array sorted in place using the quicksort algorithm?
+[Solution in JS](./code/warmup/javascript/029.js)
 30. How do you reverse a given string in place?
+[Solution in JS](./code/warmup/javascript/030.js)
 31. How do you print duplicate characters from a string?
+[Solution in JS](./code/warmup/javascript/031.js)
 32. How do you check if two strings are anagrams of each other?
+[Solution in JS](./code/warmup/javascript/032.js)
 33. How do you find all the permutations of a string?
+[Solution in JS](./code/warmup/javascript/033.js)
 34. How can a given string be reversed using recursion?
+[Solution in JS](./code/warmup/javascript/034.js)
 35. How do you check if a given string is a palindrome?
+[Solution in JS](./code/warmup/javascript/035.js)
 36. How do you find the length of the longest substring without repeating characters?
+[Solution in JS](./code/warmup/javascript/036.js)
 37. Given string str, How do you find the longest palindromic substring in str?
+[Solution in JS](./code/warmup/javascript/037.js)
 38. How do you check if a string contains only digits?
+[Solution in JS](./code/warmup/javascript/038.js)
 39. How to remove Nth Node from the end of a linked list?
+[Solution in JS](./code/warmup/javascript/039.js)
 40. How to merge two sorted linked lists?
+[Solution in JS](./code/warmup/javascript/040.js)
 41. How to convert a sorted list to a binary search tree?
 42. How do you find duplicate characters in a given string?
 43. How do you count the number of vowels and consonants in a given string?